 When cooking with fresh pumpkin, a fresh sweet pumpkin is the best choice because they are specifically grown for cooking.
 I’ll never forget my first Thanksgiving meal that I made for my family.
 I carved a huge Jack-o-Lantern style pumpkin into pieces and cooked it up to make the pumpkin soup.
 Big mistake, it took forever, and the taste could of been a little sweeter with the right pumpkin.

-Since the Instant Pot has come on the scene, I find it the perfect place to steam whole vegetables — like pumpkins.
-Cut the lid off, scoop the seeds out and slice it in half and it is ready for a giant steam bath to soften its interior into a warm mash.
-It virtually falls of the skin ready to stir up in the same pot for this easy fall-like soup.
+I find the Instant Pot to be the perfect place to steam whole vegetables — like pumpkins.
+Cut off the lid, scoop the seeds out, and slice it in half, then it is ready for a giant steam bath to soften its interior into a warm mash.
+It virtually falls of the skin ready to use.

-You’ll love this soup’s simple flavors – it makes a nice warm bowl for ladling in just a few minutes.
-Also, you can steam your pumpkin the day before and save it in the refrigerator to prepare the soup the next day for dinner, or prepare the soup all at once like I did.
+I love this soup’s simple flavors – delicate, yet substantial – reminiscent of fall.
+You can steam your pumpkin the day before and save it in the refrigerator to prepare the soup the next day for dinner, or prepare the soup all at once like I did.
 A nice warm bowl is divine anytime, but it’s also delicious to serve for the holidays – the pot keeps it warm until ready to serve.

 1 small sweet pumpkin

 2 cups chicken broth

 2 tablespoons heavy cream